-We prefered to use as much of old line as it was possible.
+We prefer using as much of old line as it was possible.
 There are two reasons.
-First one, the old line was calibrated, had knots and labels with distance.
-Second reason was to keep one single and continuous main line.
-Primary line was broken in many places and sometimes on a longer distance.
+The first one, the old line was calibrated, had knots and labels with distance.
+The second reason was to keep one single and continuous main line.
+The primary line was broken in many places and sometimes on a longer distance.

 The worst section was between 600m and the T junction on 1256m.
 That is part of the cave with worst visibility and many places with halocline.
 It was huge challenge and very time-consuming work (we spent in total over 3 hours fixing only this part).
 You need to collect every end of broken line, uncover it from the stones, then find a cave continuation, stretch the existing line, connect to reel, so you may push forward and find opposite end of broken line.
 Then connect them together, stretch it back to ensure no loose line in the cave, make a final tie and cut a reel.

 Of course much easier would-be just to put our own, new line, but we wanted to avoid the unnecessary danger in the form of a loose old lines or duplicating ropes just in case of any emergency returns, or coming back in low visibility.
 In our opinion this is additional, unnecessary risk, especially in poor visibility, we definitely wanted to avoid.